 Moab has many things to do for the those interested in outdoor activities, in culture and art and in touring the beauty of the area and its two National Parks.
+It also has some excellent restaurants to try.

 There are many hiking trails with the closest trailhead two miles from downtown and the farthest 23 miles.
 These include the Portal Overlook Trail, The Corona Arch Trail, Hunter Canyon, Fisher Towers Trail, Hidden Valley Trail and the Moab Rim Four-Wheel-Drive and Hiking Trail.